Introduction to Peru for Solo Travelers

 The country of Peru is probably the most popular destination in South America for all types of travelers.
 It’s not surprising why Peru is the tourism queen of the continent.
-Few countries on earth can bost such diverse landscapes, climates and cultures.
+Few countries on earth can boast such diverse landscapes, climates and cultures.
+Peru group tours are very common too!

 Peru pretty much has everything, from the pulsating urban sprawl of Lima, desert landscapes, jungle, high mountains and of course one of the most well known treks on earth, the Inca Trail.